Travel Advice for Families Visiting American Samoa

 Ok, American Samoa isn’t Fiji.
 It's not even Samoa.

-Besides, American Samoa is definitely a destination best spent together as a family.
+All in all, American Samoa is definitely a destination best spent together as a family.

 9.Plan Some Family Fun